andrew-spade-acn/d3-react-presentation/PITCHME.md

 Cons:
 * Is this even React?
-* It results in two separate development 'worlds'
+* It results in two separate development worlds
 * Not simple to set up with the tools React(+Redux) provides, like HMR + Time Travel Debugging
 * D3 side is by default detached from the Redux store, component props, and app router
 ---